International Committee of the Red Cross: Staff

 As the ICRC has grown and become more directly involved in conflicts, it has seen an increase in professional staff rather than volunteers over the years.
 The ICRC had only twelve employees in 1914 and 1,900 in the Second World War complemented its 1,800 volunteers.
 The number of paid staff dropped off after both wars, but has increased once again in the last few decades, averaging 500 field staff in the 1980s and over a thousand in the 1990s.
 Beginning in the 1970s, the ICRC became more systematic in training to develop a more professional staff.
 The ICRC offers attractive careers for university graduates, especially in Switzerland, but the workload as an ICRC employee is demanding.
 15% of the staff leaves each year and 75% of employees stay less than three years.
 The ICRC staff is multi-national and averaged about 50% non-Swiss citizens in 2004.
 The ICRC's international staff are assisted in their work by some 15,000 national employees hired in the countries where the delegations are based.

 The ICRC worldwide

 The ICRC operates in over 80 countries with a total number of 18,000 employed people worldwide.
 The extensive network of ICRC missions and delegations can help to relieve nations affected by conflict and violence.
-Over the past few years, the ICRC’s largest operations have typically been in Yemen, Syria, the Democratic Republic of the Congo, South Sudan, Iraq and more recently, Ethiopia.
+Over the past few years, the ICRC's largest operations have typically been in Yemen, Syria, the Democratic Republic of the Congo, South Sudan, Iraq and more recently, Ethiopia.

+The ICRC Library

+The International Committee Red Cross Library has been founded in 1863 the same year than the institution.
+This Library is opened to the internal staff at the headquarters and on the filed but also but also to the external public.
+The collection contains in particular and International humanitarian law (IHL) documents.